 3. Pioneer UDP-LX500

-Unbeatable value for music lovers looking for a serious Blu-ray player
+Great value for music fans seeking a more serious Blu-ray player

 Price: £999 | HDMI outputs: Two | Digital audio: Optical and coaxial audio outputs | Analogue audio output: Yes | SACD/DVD-A disc compatible: Yes | Built in Wi-Fi: No | Dimensions (whd): - 435x118x337mm